saf-dmitry/taskpaper-mode/README.md

 - `@done`: To-do items can be marked as completed by applying the `@done` tag to them (see the [Completing Actions](#completing-actions) section).
 - `@search`: The `@search` tags are used to store search queries on per-document basis (see the [Storing Queries](#storing-queries) section).
-- `@project`: The `@project` tags are used to store project hierarchy of archived items (see the [Archiving](#archiving) section).
+- `@project`: The `@project` tags are used to store original project hierarchy of archived items (see the [Archiving](#archiving) section).

 ## Completing Actions

-Item is marked as completed by applying the `@done` tag.
+Actionable items can be marked as completed by applying the `@done` tag.
 The command `C-c C-d` (`taskpaper-item-toggle-done`) toggles done state for item under cursor.
 Alternatively, you can toggle done state of the task by clicking on the task mark with `mouse-1` if the user option `taskpaper-pretty-marks` is non-nil.
 If the user option `taskpaper-complete-save-date` is non-nil, current date will be added to the `@done` tag.
 See the documentation string of `taskpaper-complete-save-date` for possible options.
 Additionally, you may specify a list of tags, which will be removed once the item is completed, using the user option `taskpaper-tags-to-remove-when-done`.
 When the item is marked as completed, the hook `taskpaper-after-completion-hook` is run.

 By default, items tagged with `@done` are visually crossed out.
 You can change the way completed items are displayed by customizing `taskpaper-done-item-face` or disable the additional fontification of these items completely by configuring the user option `taskpaper-fontify-done-items`.